sgdevmane/interview-guide/markdowns/react-native/react-native-questions.md

 ---

-## Code Splitting and Lazy Loading

-### 16. How do you implement code splitting and lazy loading in React Native?
+### Q16: How do you implement code splitting and lazy loading in React Native?

 **Answer:**
 Code splitting and lazy loading in React Native help reduce bundle size, improve app startup time, and optimize memory usage through dynamic imports and component-level splitting.